sivers/srs/README.md

 ## omitted

 I don't need fuzzing, undo/rollback, log analysis optimization, or differentiation between basic versus long term scheduling, so I didn't add those.
-I've used Anki every day for 15+ years, so these are just the things I need.
+I've used Anki every day for 15+ years, so I know what I do and don't need.
-Simplification was my main mission here.
+Simplification was my mission.